Homemade Korean Green Plum Extract

-- In a large airtight container, layer 1/3 of the plum on the bottom and sprinkle 1/3 of the sugar.
-Repeat the layering until the sugar covers the top.
+- In a large airtight sterilized container, put a layer of 1/3 of fruit then followed by 1/3 of sugar, repeating 2 more times until the sugar covers the top.
 Close the lid and store in a dark place.
-Let them ferment for 3 month.
+Let it ferment for 3 months.

-- When ready, strain the plum and syrup in a fine strainer.
+- The bright green color of the fruit will become golden brown.
+When ready, strain the plum and syrup in a fine strainer.
 Collect the syrup into a jar and store in the refrigerator.

 - For the use of fermented fruit, make green plum salad.
-Rinse lightly with water once, then season with Korean chili paste, chili flakes, red onion, garlic, sesame oil, and sesame seeds.
+Rinse them with water once.
+Put 1 cup of fruit meat in a mixing bowl, add Korean chili paste, chili flakes, red onion, garlic, sesame oil, and sesame seeds.
 Toss well to coat.